Skip to main content

 External Resources for HIV Prevention Programs

-Community Assessment & Community Mobilization Resources
+Community Assessment and Community Mobilization Resources

-Promising Interventions & Practices
+Promising Interventions and Practices

 Disclaimer: Information posted on this webpage is a reference tool for contractors.
 The content does not necessarily represent the views of the Texas Department of State Health Services (DSHS) nor is it endorsed by DSHS.
 Contractors must get the appropriate permissions when replicating or dispersing any materials.